Passing California Smog Tests

 The emissions test is where they insert a probe into the tailpipe to sniff for combustion byproducts and attach a coupler to any spark plug wire to measure engine rpm.
 With those two items attached they begin the test on the dyno.

 The computer automates the testing and the smog tech simply uses a remote control to communicate with the computer from the driver's seat.
 The first stage revs the engine to 15 mph and they hold it there while the sniffer does its job.
 The tech has to shift the bus into 2nd gear to accomplish this.
 The computer then cues the tech to bring the engine to rest for the second run.
-The second time, the steps are repeated until the computer requests the speed be raised to 25mph for a few moments (3rd gear).
+The second time, the steps are repeated and the computer requests the speed be raised to 25mph for a few moments (3rd gear).

 Each smog testing shop is supposed to calibrate their tester every 72 hours.
 Be sure to ask them about it.
 I don't know if the computer compensates for temperature variations but that would be something you could ask as well.
-They are also supposed to use a large cooling fan above 72F ambient temperature but since we don't have a radiator this isn't necessary.
+They are also supposed to use a large cooling fan above 72F ambient temperature but since our VWs don't have a radiator this isn't necessary.

 After the dyno testing, they perform a visual inspection.
 The visual inspection determines if any emission devices that were factory installed are missing.
 Although the list is long, only a subset applies to each model but if you are missing any item you will fail the test, unless the smog technician fails to notice that you require it when it's missing (don't gamble that this will happen for you).
 How can this happen?
-Because these vehicles were built before a lot of smog technicians were even born, many find the engine compartment unfamiliar.
+Because these vehicles were built before a lot of smog technicians were even born, many will find the engine compartment unfamiliar to them.

 Be sure they know how to test the timing by clamping onto spark plug wire #1 or #3.
 If the do not, the timing mark will not appear and they may simply decide to fail you when the timing is indeed within spec.